 - Some lifestyle choices are just glorified diets.
 Diets don’t work.

-- If you get a feeling that someone is anorexic (because you have never seen her eat and perhaps she is skeletal – but not necessarily) she probably is.
+- If you get a feeling that someone is anorexic (because you have never seen them eat and perhaps is skeletal – but not necessarily) they probably are.
 Anorexia is a very secretive condition.
-However, if you can, reach out to her in a gentle way.
-Tell her you care.
+However, if you can, reach out to them in a gentle way.
+Tell them you care.
 This will mean a lot.
 I was there.
 I know.

-- Anorexia is a mental illness which can be fatal.
+- Anorexia is a very lonely mental illness which can be fatal.